vtakdeniz/TSP-Genetic-Algorithm/README.md

 # How to install and use ?

-Install python dependencies after changing directory to project folder with the command ;
+Install python dependencies after changing the working directory to project folder with the command ;

 ```
 pip install -r requirements.txt
 ```

-Then, after changing the constants from constants.json file as you wish, start the project with the command ;
+After changing the constants from constants.json file as you wish, start the project with the command ;

 ```
 python3 cli.py